ricardomehl/ricardomehl.github.io/_publications/LatentWorld_Documentation.md

 <img src="{{ricardomehl.github.io}}/images/Komprimiert/grid_functioning.png" alt="Beschreibung">

-This raises a crucial question: If normalization to the Gaussian hypersphere was required for the calculated point $z$ to produce plausible images, why did the latents $z_0, z_1, z_2$ appear on it without any adjustment?
+This raises a crucial question: If normalization to the Gaussian hypersphere was required for the calculated point $$z$$ to produce plausible images, why did the latents $$z_0, z_1, z_2$$ appear on it without any adjustment?

 This is the latent that is constructed: